subpurple/escargot/README.md

 - Because of MSNP limitations, if you want to log in to MSN < 5, you have to store an MD5-encoded password (`User.front_data['msn']['pw_md5']`)

-- Circles/Groups for WLM 2009 are partially implemented.
-Creation, invitations, and presence work.
-Messaging, group settings, and leaving Circles haven't been implemented yet.
+- Circles/Groups for WLM 2009 are fully implemented.
+However, managing member roles and leaving Circles are expected to be done from a website.
+You can either manually configure the memberships in the database yourself, or set up the [site](https://gitlab.com/escargot-chat/site/tree/patch/new-site) component if you want to quickly configure roles for testing.

 YMSG: